 Verdict

-Following all the research, comparisons and information we have gathered about these top rock climbing pull up bars, we can confidently say that Stamina Door Gyms Boulder Fit Doorway Trainer is the best rock climbing pull up bar out in the market.
+Based on all of our experience with pull up bars for rock climbers, we found that Stamina Door Gyms Boulder Fit Doorway Trainer is the best rock climbing pull up bar available today.

-However, if you are on a slightly tighter budget, you can also consider the Letsgood Wooden Pull Up Climbing Hold Grips as an affordable alternative.
+However, if you are on a slightly tighter budget, you can also consider the Escape Climbing 3 Wood Power Ball Pack as an affordable alternative.

 We have gone through endless products to arrive at our decision of what the best rock-climbing pull-up bar is.
 We focused on a number of factors, like versatility, assembly, and quality, and have ordered our choices starting with our favorites and ending with the ones that we like the least.
 Be sure to check out the buying guide/ FAQ section at the end of the article if you have any doubts about which climbing pull-up bar is right for you or want to know how exactly to train with them.